 Connecting your store

 If you connected a store in the past, it’s the same process.
-If you’re new to this, or wish to connect another store to your Engagement Cloud account:
+If you’re new to this, or wish to connect another store to your dotdigital account:

 - Go to the Integrations area of our help centre.

 - Select the installation and set up article that’s relevant to you.

 - Follow the directions in the article.

 ImportantYour default store allowance is 1 (for Amplify and Accelerate plans; not valid for older plans).
 If you’re getting an error that says Unable to connect additional store, please contact your account manager or our customer success team to increase your allowance.

 Once you successfully connect another store, your new address book and Insight data now contains the store name.
 This is so you can tell the difference between each of your stores’ data.
 Using Shopify as an example, the names appear as:

 - In the Ecommerce > My stores > Stores area: storenamehere